syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 The task can be split dynamically, either by using the context menu or dialog.

 * `Dialog`: `Segments` tab is rendered in add/edit dialog, when the [`TaskFields.Segments`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_SegmentData) or [`TaskFields.segmentId`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_SegmentData) property is mapped.
-Using this tab, we can split the task based on the original start and end date of a particular task.
+Using this tab, the task can be split based on the original start and end date of a particular task.

 * `Context menu`: When the [`TaskFields.Segments`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_SegmentData) or [`TaskFields.SegmentId`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_SegmentData) property is mapped and the [`EnableContextMenu`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_EnableContextMenu) property is enabled, `Split Task` item will be included in the context menu.